Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US018/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a store manager, I intend to analyse the deals (only sale of houses and apartments) made.
+In particular, I intend to compare property sale values with the forecast values.